Whyiest/SwiftChat/README.md

 # Features:

-Real-time messaging between multiple clients connected to a server.
+- Real-time messaging between multiple clients connected to a server.
-User-friendly GUI designed using Java Swing.
+- User-friendly GUI designed using Java Swing.
-Support private chat and grou pchat.
+- Support private chat and group chat.
-Usernames displayed alongside messages for easy identification.
+- Usernames and Timestamp displayed alongside messages for easy identification.

-Contributing:
+# Contributing:
 We welcome contributions to this project.
 Feel free to fork the repository and make changes.
 If you find any bugs or issues, please open an issue on GitHub.

 # License: